SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 - Real Estate Taxes paid

-- Form 5498 related to your IRAs or SEP retirement accounts
+- Form 5498 related to your tax-free IRA, SEP retirement, or Health Savings Account (HSA) contributions

 - Copy of your Auto License Renewal Form showing RTA (Seattle area) tax paid for autos

 - Cost basis for Sales of Securities.
 If you had > 10 sales for the year, please download the transactions into an Excel worksheet.
-Request a template from TaxTeam@accountabilityservices.com if you need one.
+Click here to request a Securities template.

 - Form 1098-T: University or College educational expenses – if box 1 is blank, submit proof of payment

-- Retirement contributions, HSA contributions, health insurance premiums (including long term care), out-of-pocket medical costs
+- Health insurance premiums (including long term care)

 - Dependent care statements with EIN and address of provider

-- If you had a household employee (nanny, driver, aide, et al), provide copies of W-2s and all Care.com (HomePay) paperwork
+- If you had a household employee (nanny, driver, aide, et al), provide copies of W-2s and all www.care.com/homepay paperwork

-- Did your business [this includes Rental businesses] make any payments in 2017 to vendors that would require you to file Form(s) 1099? (e.g., landscapers, painters, maintenance, web developers, attorneys).
+- Did your Rental business make any payments in 2019 to vendors that would require you to file Form(s) 1099? (e.g., landscapers, painters, maintenance, web developers, attorneys).
 If ‘Yes,’ did you or will you file all required Forms 1099?

 - How many days was each property rented?
 How many days did you use the property for personal use?

-- HUD statements for all properties, purchased, sold, or rented for the first time in 2017
+- Closing Disclosure or Settlement statements for all properties, purchased, sold, or rented for the first time in 2019

 - For properties sold: Form 1099-S, original purchase price, list with costs of improvements